mayurgj/outstanding-payments-analysis/README.md

 ---

+## Credit

+I would like to acknowledge and sincerely thank **[Dhananjay1405](https://github.com/dhananjay1405)** for providing the open-source [tally-database-loader](https://github.com/dhananjay1405/tally-database-loader) project.
+This tool has been instrumental in loading and querying Tally data efficiently.
+The project and associated SQL report scripts have greatly helped in building and analyzing the Tally database.

+---

 ## 📬 Questions?

 Feel free to open an issue or contact the maintainer if you have questions or want to contribute!